How To Move Out In Your Twenties (or sooner!)

 Then when you get sick, you can be sick without worrying about if you are going to be able to pay rent.
 Then you don't have to take every single extra shift.
 Then you can take time to figure out what you actually want to do, whether that's going to school, building a blog, writing a novel, starting a business, or just advancing in the field you're in.

-Don't move out just to get stuck, and don't move in with someone just to get unstuck.
+Don't move out just to get stuck, and don't move in with your partner just to get unstuck.
+Be independent for awhile.
 Move out to start your life, to build your foundation.
-You can do this ladies!
+You can do this friends!
 You can move out in your twenties (or younger) but do it the right way.
 Making decisions that will set yourself up for success!
 I believe in you!
 And if you want any other help along the way just ask! ;)

 Okay now let's all have a computer hug and high five because I do believe in you!
 I just had to do a little tough love!
 It's so exciting to be able to call a space just yours, even if like me, it's only for a couple years.
 But it doesn't come without a few meltdowns.
 (Mine came the next morning!)
 I encourage you to make this step in your twenties and to do it right!
 Again, I'm rooting for you! :)